Liverpool Women's Hospital bombing: Response

 The driver was widely praised by members of the public and media following the incident, with some calling him a "hero" for stopping al-Swealmeen from getting inside the hospital by locking the doors of his taxi.
 Prime Minister Boris Johnson congratulated the driver, saying "it does look as though the taxi driver in question did behave with incredible presence of mind and bravery".
 On 15 November 2021, the police declared the explosion a terrorist incident, and the UK terror threat level was raised from substantial to severe.
-MI5 joined the investigation on the same day of the incident in a support role for the local police, while COBRA met on the morning of 15 November.
+MI5 joined the investigation on the same day of the incident in a support role for the local police, while COBR met on the morning of 15 November.

 Home Secretary Priti Patel said that the bombing showed that Britain's asylum system is "dysfunctional" and that a "merry-go-round" of appeals by lawyers was keeping failed asylum seekers in the country.

-At the official inquest at Liverpool and Wirral Coroner's Court on 30 December 2021, the senior coroner recorded a narrative conclusion, saying that al-Swealmeen had carried the improvised device into the taxi, after making it in his flat.
-He added: "It is found he manufactured the improvised explosive device, designed to project shrapnel, with murderous intent."
-The inquest also heard that Perry, the taxi driver, had been thrown forwards by the explosion and blacked out for a couple of seconds after the blast.
+The inquest was held at Liverpool and Wirral Coroner's Court on 30 December 2021.
+The senior coroner concluded that al-Swealmeen had "manufactured the improvised explosive device, designed to project shrapnel, with murderous intent."